-From Zero to A Foot: How Friday’s Snowfall Gradient Will Impact Minnesota
+From Zero To A Foot: How Friday’s Snowfall Gradient Will Impact Minnesota

 – Snow totals across southwestern Minnesota

+As of 5:15 a.m., windy conditions are lessening visibility and some spinouts are already being seen on metro roads.

+Snow will taper off Friday leading to a cold night with subzero temps.
+Cold sunshine returns Saturday with highs staying in the teens.

-MINNEAPOLIS (WCCO) — A storm system swirling out over the Pacific Northwest is on track to hit Minnesota on Friday, leaving southwestern Minnesota with up to a foot of snow while those east of the Twin Cities could see little more than a dusting.
+MINNEAPOLIS (WCCO) — A storm system swirling out over Canada is on track to hit Minnesota on Friday, leaving southwestern Minnesota with up to a foot of snow while those east of the Twin Cities could see little more than a dusting.

-The National Weather Service has issued winter storm warnings for counties in southwestern Minnesota and along the border with the Dakotas.
-Winter storm watches have been issued for south-central Minnesota, right up to the border of the Twin Cities metro.
+The National Weather Service has issued winter storm warnings for counties in southwestern Minnesota, south-central Minnesota and along the border with the Dakotas.
+Winter weather advisories have been issued for counties in central Minnesota, roughly half the Twin Cities metro and southeastern Minnesota.

-Meteorologist Mike Augustyniak says that while forecasters are still gathering information on this storm system, a few things seem certain.
-For starters, the storm looks to hit Minnesota on Friday morning, dropping snow throughout the day across western, southwestern and south-central Minnesota.
-The snow is expected to stop by Friday night.
+Meteorologist Chris Shaffer says that while forecasters are still gathering information on this storm system, a few things seem certain.
+For starters, the storm looks to hit Minnesota early Friday morning, dropping snow throughout the day across the southern half of the state.
+The storm is expect to push into Iowa by Friday night.

-The storm, which will be tracking south, will likely bring little snow to western Wisconsin and communities along the Wisconsin-Minnesota border.
-However, there’s still uncertainty over how much snow could fall in the Twin Cities metro.
+The storm, which will be tracking southeast, will likely bring little snow to western Wisconsin and communities along the Wisconsin-Minnesota border.
+However, there’s still uncertainty over how much snow could fall in the Twin Cities metro.https://twitter.com/wccoshayla/status/1481954531030220805

 Computer models currently show the heavy snowfall cut-off line slicing through the heart of the Twin Cities.
-While Augustyniak says that communities in the metro could generally see around 2 to 5 inches of snow, there’s a chance that a significant part of the east and north metro could see only see trace accumulations.
+While Shaffer says that communities in the metro could generally see around 2 to 5 inches of snow, there’s a chance that a significant part of the east and north metro could only get trace accumulations.
+Then again, if the storm track shifts 50 miles or so east, cities like Minneapolis could end up under 6 inches of fresh snow.

-Just southwest of the Twin Cities, snow totals up to six inches are possible.
+Just southwest of the Twin Cities, snow totals around 6 inches are expected.
 In southwestern Minnesota, where the storm is expected to hit hardest, it’s possible that many communities along the Buffalo Ridge could see totals around a foot of snow.
+Already, a number of schools and districts in central and southwestern Minnesota have canceled Friday classes or are switching to distance learning.

-The storm will hit in conjunction with a mass of cold air from Canada, all but ensuring that whatever falls Friday remains snow, not a wintry mix.
+The storm will hit Minnesota in conjunction with a mass of cold air from Canada, all but ensuring that whatever falls Friday remains snow, not a wintry mix.
+Winds will be light, but widespread blowing snow couldn’t be an issue.
+Still, those with travel plans Friday will want to drive cautiously, as roads could be slick.

 Following the snow storm, Saturday looks to be sunny and cold, with temperatures only climbing into the teens.
 More snow showers are in store for Sunday, although accumulations then will probably be less than an inch.

-Note: UPDATE (5 a.m.
-Friday): Snow is moving in and will be sticking around for your morning and evening commute.